nasa/cumulus-orca/website/docs/developer/research/research-lambda-container.md

 ## Future directions
 Currently, the only option to store the Docker image for lambda containers is AWS ECR repository.
-If github is supported in the future, then using that approach will be a good direction to go.
+Github package could be an option to store the image but in order to deploy the lambda, the image has to be stored into an ECR.

 A few possible discussion items:
 - Discuss with NGAP team if the docker images can be stored in a public ECR repo.
-- Check if github can be used to store the image (currently I have not seen any example online)
+- If github packages are supported to store and deploy the lambda, then we have to contact NASA github admins to enable this feature in our repository.

+Based on this research, it looks like using lambda as containers is possible when using a private ECR to store the image which is not ideal in our case.
+There are some concerns which include:

+- Discussing with NGAP on allowing to store container images on a public ECR repository.
+If that is not possible, another option is to have an ECR setup for the end user via terraform and build images.
+This will require additional work.
+- If github package is used to store the image, deploying lambda as container will be an issue since the terraform only supports deploying the image from ECR.
+Moreover, this feature for the github repository has to be approved by NASA Github admins.

+If the above issues are solved, then implementing lambda as container is recommended.

 ##### References
 - https://aws.amazon.com/blogs/aws/new-for-aws-lambda-container-image-support/